 The LaShe's first paraded in 1992 on the Tuesday before Fat Tuesday.
 In 2008, the LaShe's parade made headlines when the front portion of one of the floats caught fire.
 The fire was put out, much of the covering on the front of the float was pulled off, and the plucky ladies resumed the parade.

-To see the Mask's photos and video of OOL's previous parades, click here.
+To see the Mask's photos and video of previous OOL parades, click here.

-The theme was Rockin' in the USA, and the parade included 15 floats designed by Brent Amacker and built by Craig Stephens' Carnival Artists.
+The theme was Love, Laughter, and Happily Ever After, and the parade included 16 floats designed by Brent Amacker and built by Craig Stephens' Carnival Artists.

 To see the Mask's HD video of the 2016 parade, click here.
 And the Mask's slideshow of photos from the 2016 parade is below.